Asia PacificSurfing Destinations

 Summary

-The Island of Siargao, in the Philippines, is quickly becoming one of the best places to go on a surf trip due to its amazing waves some of the best surfing island vibes you will ever experience.
+The island of Siargao, in the Philippines, is quickly becoming one of the best places to go on a surf trip due to its amazing waves and some of the best surfing island vibes you will ever experience.

-The Philippines may be composed of more than 7000 islands but if you are gonna pick one for a surf trip, Siargao has to be the one.
-It is an absolute tropical gem and recently, the increase in tourism made Siargao much more accessible with direct flights from Manila.
+The Philippines may be composed of more than 7000 islands, if you are gonna pick one for a surf trip, Siargao has to be the choice.
+It is an absolute tropical gem and recently, the increase in tourism made Siargao much more accessible with frequent direct flights from Manila.

 To find the best surfing destination for you, try our WaveFinder search engine!

-From beginners to experts, there are waves for everyone within paddling distance on the island of Siargao.
+From beginners to experts, there are waves for everyone within paddling distance from the island of Siargao.
 Cloud 9 is the most popular and mediatized surf spot on Siargao.
-It is a heavy and hollow wave just a few meters away from Jacking Horse, a smooth spot for beginners.
+It is a heavy and hollow wave breaking over a shallow reef.
+Cloud 9 is home to some professionnal surfing competitions every year which helped put Siargao on the surfing map.

 All the surf spots on Siargao are on the east coast and most of them are around the General Luna and Cloud 9 area.
 This is also where you will find most accommodation options as well as many bars and restaurants.